 Although training with and working for NCT are a big part of my life, and I’m proud to be an NCT Breastfeeding Counsellor, everything written on this website is my own or a guest’s content, and does not intend to represent NCT in any way.

 NCT training emphasises development of empathy and a non-judgemental approach to supporting parents while using current evidence.
 CPD requirements include at least one study day per year on refreshing counselling skills and one other on more general topics; in addition to which I have ongoing supervision to further develop my reflective practice.

 Adult Education and Group Facilitation

 Both privately and in my role with NCT, I facilitate antenatal classes and postnatal workshops with groups of parents and parents-to-be.
-I work in a Children’s Centre breastfeeding drop-in group alongside Health Visitors and Family Support Workers.
+I have worked in a number of different Children’s Centres, offering a breastfeeding drop-in group alongside Health Visitors and Family Support Workers.

 Range of Knowledge

 I keep up to date with relevant areas of research and current thinking, including but not limited to infant feeding, newborn health and wellbeing, parental wellbeing, sleep, introducing solids, parenting styles, attachment and bonding, pregnancy, labour and birth.

 A blogger since 2001, I am deeply immersed in the internet and have a presence on Facebook, Twitter (@MotherworldlyUK), LinkedIn, Pinterest and my own website here, which I aim to keep up to date with evidence-based sources of information for a variety of situations.
 I enjoy writing about parenting and was editor of the NCT branch newsletter for two years, and still contribute articles.